 It’s nobody’s fault to be hit by an earthquake to start with.
 However, it will be a major blunder for your business if you let pass of the disaster-proofing opportunities right at your doorstep.

-Instead of looking for the faults, why not look for the epicenter of the solution—that one trusted name for document management systems to help keep your files safe against catastrophes, not just earthquakes?
+Instead of looking for the faults, why not look for the epicenter of the solution—that one trusted name for document management systems to help keep your files safe against disasters, not just earthquakes?
 That could be us.

 Before the ground shakes again, do something for your organizational documents and data.
 We’re here.